Ghostproduccer/webVinilo/README.md

 - Enjoy exploring the Vinyl Record Shop!

 **Note**:
-- The shopping cart feature is not yet implemented but can be added in future iterations.
+- The shopping cart/payment feature is not yet implemented but can be added in future iterations.
 - Admin login credentials are pre-set for demonstration purposes.
 In a real-world scenario, ensure secure admin access management.